skcheerla/AWS-Training/Amazon Elastic Compute Cloud (EC2)/README.md

     **Resource types** - The resource type on which the tag will be created when an instance is launched from the launch template.

    **Amazon Machine Image (AMI)**
    An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.

+   **AMI ID** : An AMI ID is a unique identifier assigned to each Amazon Machine Image (AMI) in AWS.
+   Example: ami-0abcdef1234567890

   The AMI catalog contains applications and OS images organized as follows: